 The only way that these cities can be judged in the future is if there is a coming general resurrection of the people from previous ages—to a “day of judgment.”
 There is no other possible meaning for this scripture.

-Christ, at His Return, will come to sit forever on the very throne of David (Luke 1:32).
-Zechariah 14:1-4 also describes the precise moment of Christ’s arrival on earth, when His feet touch the Mount of Olives.
-It is at this moment that Christ defeats the armies of the earth, which oppose Him at His Return.
+Christ will come to first sit on the very throne of David (Luke 1:32).
+Zechariah 14:1-4 also describes the precise moment when His feet touch the Mount of Olives.
+It is at this moment that Christ defeats the armies of the earth, which oppose Him.
 Take time to read these verses.

 This is a remarkable series of scriptures, offering much insight into the way God’s plan will develop as He works with all nations.
 Those who served God (the sheep on the right hand) “inherit the kingdom.”
 Recall from I Corinthians 15:50 that flesh and blood cannot inherit the kingdom.
 So these are spirit immortals who are now ruling with Christ over all nations.
-This parable of the sheep and the goats pictures a process of Christ carefully working with all people on earth and separating them into those who “inherit the kingdom” and those who eventually choose a way of life that leads to being cursed with “everlasting fire.”
+This parable of the sheep and the goats pictures a judgment of all people on Earth and separating them into those who “inherit the kingdom” and those who chose the way of life that leads to being cursed with “everlasting fire.”
 (Read our free booklet The Truth About Hell to learn what the Bible actually says about this subject.)

 In ancient Israel, now called Palestine, there was an early spring harvest of grain.
 The Feast of Pentecost describes this first, small, preliminary “spring” harvest of Christians, which precedes the great “fall” harvest foretold to come later when God calls and judges all mankind as He is doing now with the Church.